emogo16/Portfolio-webpage/README.md

 You can then open it in your local web browser

-You do not need to install any additinal software.
+You do not need to install any additinal software._
+_[Site hosted here]
 ## Known Bugs

-There is no none bugs at the moment_
+There is no none bugs at the moment.

 ## License